iankorovinsky/i2dey/README.md

 ## Usage

-this repository has three roles.
+this repository has three rules.

 1. don't look at the deployment.
 2. if your name is ishaan, look at the deployment.